namazifard/image2text2speech-HF-Llama3/README.md

 3. Upload an image and watch as the application generates a story and converts it into an audio file.

-## File Structure

-- `app.py`: The main Streamlit application.
-- `requirements.txt`: Lists the dependencies required for the project.
-- `.env`: Environment variables file (not included in the repository, must be created).
-- `README.md`: Project documentation.

 ## Dependencies

 - `streamlit`: For creating the web interface.